 Each DDR and HDR shall be in the format agreed by First Gas and Shippers.
 Unless all Shippers agree in writing, the agreed format may be changed only using the provisions of section 17.
 For each Day or Hour (respectively), DDRs and HDRs will include the following information:

-the name and identification number (as determined by First Gas) of the Receipt, Delivery or Bi-directional Point;
+the name and identification number (as determined by First Gas) of the Receipt Point, Delivery Point or Bi-directional Point;

 the date;